 During that time, the family may still need funds for:

 This is why liquidity planning is an important part of estate planning.
-Life insurance, jumbo life insurance, or universal life insurance may be reviewed as one possible liquidity tool, depending on the family’s needs, suitability, premium apacity, and insurer underwriting.
+Life insurance, Jumbo life insurance, or universal life insurance may be reviewed as one possible liquidity tool, depending on the family’s needs, suitability, premium apacity, and insurer underwriting.

 It should not replace legal planning.
 It should support the wider family continuity plan where suitable.